-Gaps around ceiling boxes must be sealed with an “intumescent” fireblocking caulk or foam.
+Gaps around ceiling boxes must be sealed with an 'intumescent' fireblocking caulk or foam.
 Ordinary spray foam burns too quickly, opening the gap and creating a chimney effect that feeds the fire.
 Intumescent caulk or foam, on the other hand, swells when heated so it prevents that airflow.
 Regular caulk or foam can be used on wall-mounted boxes.

 If the electrical boxes aren't mounted flush with the drywall, adding a box extender will make them easier to seal.
 They're available at most home centers for single, round and multiple-gang boxes.

+Invert the spray foam can and shove the tube up into the gap.
+Gently squeeze the trigger and slowly pump foam into the gap.
+Let it cure for about two hours.
+Then cut off the excess and reinstall the light fixture.
 Intumescent foam works best to seal large gaps (larger than 1/8 in.) around ceiling boxes.
 But the foam drips out as it expands and is difficult to remove after it cures.
 So turn off the power and double-check with a voltage sniffer.
 Then remove the light fixture, spread a drop cloth to protect the floor below, and inject the foam (Photo 1).
-Intumescent fire caulk doesn’t drip like foam, so you don’t have to remove the light fixture or cover the floor.
+Intumescent fire caulk doesn't drip like foam, so you don't have to remove the light fixture or cover the floor.

 Sealing wall boxes is a two-step process: First seal the cable intrusions and then the gap around the box.
 To locate open box knockouts, shine a light inside to see where the cables enter the box.
 That way you'll know where to inject the foam.
 If you can't spot the entry points, turn off the power and pull the switch or receptacle out far enough to see.

-Next, enlarge the gap above and below the box (if needed) to provide room to insert the foam straw deep into the wall cavity.
-Then seal the wire intrusion openings with foam (Photo 2).
-We used intumescent fire-blocking foam to seal the wire intrusions as an added measure of safety, but it’s not required by code.
-You can use regular spray foam.
-However, never seal the intrusions from inside the box—that doesn’t meet code and you’ll have to remove the sealant if it’s ever inspected.
+However, never seal the intrusions from inside the box-that doesn't meet code and you'll have to remove the sealant if it's ever inspected.
 Finish the job by shooting ordinary foam around the box (Photo 3).

 Sometimes wall-mounted electrical boxes are recessed because of an installer error or new tile installed over the old layer.
 You can seal around the gap with caulk, but that doesn't solve the problem of the box not being flush with the wall.
 That's where a box extender comes in handy.
 It provides solid mounting for the switch or receptacle and makes the box easier to seal.